NipunLiyanage/NipunLiyanage/README.md

 **About Myself**

-- 👨🏽‍💻 I’m currently seeking for internship opportunities in software engineering or project management.
+- 👨🏽‍💻 I’m currently seeking for internship opportunities in the fields of software engineering or project management.
 - 💼 I’m pursuing a BSc.
 (Hons) Computer Science degree at General Sir John Kotelawela Defence University.
 - 🎹 Play Piano and Sing as a hobby
 - 🎮 Valo player